innolitics/n2y/.github/pull_request_template.md

 # Author's Checklist

+Before assigning reviewers, step through the following checklist.
 Check each item once it's completed.
-If an item is skipped, write a short explanation as to why below the item.
+If an item is skipped, write an explanation below the item.

 - [ ] **Automated Checks:** Confirm that the linter and automated tests are passing.
 - [ ] **Construction:** Review the code diff and confirm there's no dead code, debug code, or unnecessary comments.